ingo/ingo.github.io/_recipes/whole_crispy_branzino.md

 ---
-title: Whole Crispy Branzino
-original_title: Chef Gordon Ramsay’s Whole Crispy Branzino Recipe
+author: Chef Gordon Ramsay
 category: Entrees
 description: A crispy, flavorful branzino recipe with a Shaoxing marinade, fried to perfection.
-image: placeholder.jpg
+image: whole_crispy_branzino.jpg
+original_title: "Chef Gordon Ramsay\u2019s Whole Crispy Branzino Recipe"
 size: 2 servings
+source: https://www.masterclass.com/
 time: 1 hour 30 minutes
-author: Chef Gordon Ramsay
-source: https://www.masterclass.com/
+title: Whole Crispy Branzino
 ---
 This recipe is a creation of the world-renowned chef, Gordon Ramsay.
 The branzino is marinated in a flavorful Shaoxing marinade and then fried to a crispy perfection.
 It's a perfect dish for a special dinner or a weekend treat.

 ### Ingredients